inidus/livecode-community-server/README.md

 Clone the repository `git clone` and change into the directory

-Add your LiveCode to the folder `livecode-centos7-httpd/html` (you may need to create the folder `html`)
+Add your LiveCode to the folder `user-data/html`

+Add your database .sql (if required) to the folder `user-data/mariadb/db-src`

 Build the containers `docker-compose build`